 For more information on the DOL’s final rule setting forth the guidelines entitling employees of federal contractors to paid sick leave, click here.

-If you believe your right to family medical leave under federal or Wisconsin law has been violated, please contact one of our attorneys as soon as possible to set up a consultation.
+If you believe your right to family medical leave under federal or Wisconsin law has been violated, please contact one of our attorneys as soon as possible to set up a case evaluation.

 - Detangling Wisconsin’s White-Collar Exemptions to Overtime Pay from those of the Fair Labor Standards Act - June 9, 2017